swri-robotics/sem-apc-example-project/README.md

 This year's official competition map is `Town_01`
 ![2025_map](images/2025_season_map.png)

 The green dot on the map indicates the starting point and the red dots indicate all goal waypoints.
-For the competition, the starting waypoint and fourteen target waypoints are as follows:
+For the competition, the starting waypoint and fourteen target waypoints are as follows `[x,y,z]`:

 ### Starting Waypoint
 ```